Team-Ujjwal/Discord-Roles-Information/README.md

 - Contributor: Ones who sponsor the server financially under certain circumstances(terms & conditions applied).

-- Developer: Creator of bots which are being used in this server for long time.
+- Developer: Creator of bots which are being used in this server.

 - Designer: Ones who regularly does gfx or vfx work for Team Ujjwal.